Code of Conduct

-Participants asked by any member of the community to stop any such behavior are expected to comply immediately.
-If a participant engages in such behavior, the school organisers may take any action they deem appropriate, including: a formal or informal warning to the offender, expulsion from the summer school with no refund, barring from participation in future editions of the school or their organisation, reporting the incident to the offender’s local institution or funding agencies, or reporting the incident to local law enforcement.
-A response of "just joking" will not be accepted; behavior can be harassing without an intent to offend.
-If action is taken, an appeals process will be made available.
+If any member of the community raises any issues with any behavior that appears to be in breach of the Code of Conduct, participants are required to stop immediately such behavior regardless of whether they regard such behavior appropriate.
+In case of dispute, reach out to any of the organizers.
+If a participant engages in a behavior that is in breach of this Code of Conduct, the school organisers may take any action they deem appropriate, including: a formal or informal warning to the offender, expulsion from the summer school with no refund, barring from participation in future editions of the school or their organization, reporting the incident to the offender’s local institution or funding agencies, or reporting the incident to local law enforcement.
+Please be mindful that your behavior can be harassing even when meant as a joke and/or there is no intent to offend; such justifications will not be accepted as an excuse for harassing behavior.

 We will make it a priority to timely investigate and respond to any report, while being transparent to all parties involved about the actions being taken.

-Note: This code of conduct is adapted from NeurIPS code of conduct (https://nips.cc/About).
+Note: This code of conduct is adapted from the NeurIPS code of conduct (https://nips.cc/About).